Key Takeaways From The Blog

 - ROM is slower compared to RAM.

-- ROM is less costly to produce, as it doesn’t require the fast performance as RAM.
+- ROM is less costly to produce, as it doesn't require the fast performance that RAM does.

 - Examples of ROM are PROM (Programmable ROM), EPROM (Erasable PROM), and EEPROM (Electrically Erasable PROM).